michael105/sbase/README.md

 including the sources directly (instead of building the whole libutil) seems to produce slightly bigger binaries.

+ATM, something bloats true.c and false.c.
+205Bytes for the binaries.(??) compared with 151 Bytes I got with "hello world", there are somehow 54 Bytes to much.
+67 Bytes, if you count the string "hello world!".
+Annoying.
+Dunno.
+Have to sort this out. **I DONT LIKE BLOATWARE!!!**

 ;) But porting the single binaries one after another is sort of a soothing puzzle to me, so I'll go with including.